6 High Fiber Crockpot Recipes Dietitians Love

 Courtesy of Ambitious Kitchen

 This vegan and gluten-free soup is full of plant protein and fiber.
-Corn, beans, lentils, peppers, onions, and tomatoes all combine for the perfect taco flavor and 20 grams of fiber per serving.
-Adding corn to this taco soup adds festive Mexican flavor and beautiful color, but it also adds 4 grams of fiber and 5 grams of protein per recipe.
+Beans, lentils, peppers, onions, and tomatoes all combine for the perfect taco flavor and 20 grams of fiber per serving.
+Adding corn to this taco soup adds festive Mexican flavor and beautiful color, as well as 4 grams of fiber and 5 grams of protein per recipe.

 Try the recipe from Ambitious Kitchen.